DanielBryte/techgruvcom/src/blog/2022-07-31-all-you-need-to-know-about-techgruv.md

 #### How was it founded?

-TechGruv was founded as a Youtube channel in 2019, where the founder, Ezediniru Daniel was using that medium to dish out business and tech content which he did for 3 years before learning coding skills and rebranding the channel into a company from scratch.
-Now he has a platform to impact people more.
-It all started with a little cheap smartphone he used to make tech videos when he was just 15 years and now he has rebuilt the whole idea to the next big thing.
+TechGruv was founded as a Youtube channel in 2019, where the founder, Ezediniru Daniel was using that medium to dish out business and tech content which he did for 3 years before learning coding skills and rebranding the channel with his cousin, Agba Jerry into a company from scratch It all started with a cheap smartphone used to make tech videos, and now something bigger and better.

 #### What do we have to offer?